Jendnice/To_Have_And_To_Honeymoon/notes.md

 Design:
 1. Update location card color and maybe experience card color (maybe work in dark green of font or grey of slideshow scroll)
-2. Update New Experience form
+2. Maybe move New Experience form ?
+Could try under body and see if that helps with spacing?
-3. Update New Location form
+3. Update New Location form to match New Experience form
-4. Add other design pieces similar to your website (block quotes, etc.)
+4. Figure out bottom spacing issue!
 5. Adjust fonts (especially main text)
 6. Adjust font color (especially main text contrast with button and heading color)
-7. Update main heading - maybe icons, or make an image for hold here instead?
-Something to spice it up.
+7. Add other design pieces similar to your website (block quotes, etc.)
 8. Add footer at bottom and update info to hold copyright, title, etc. (Look at previous project.)